 Community Support Services (CSS)

 Community Support Services are offered at a number of VOA-GNY shelters throughout New York City.
-They are designed to serve homeless people living with behavioral health issues and to assist them in obtaining permanent housing.
+They are designed to serve people who are homeless and living with behavioral health issues, to assist them in obtaining permanent housing.

 For more information, call (212) 369-8900.

 Crossroads Residence is a residential reintegration program located in New Rochelle, NY that has been in operation since 1991.
 It is funded by the New York State Office of Addiction Services and Supports (OASAS) and can accommodate a total of 17 single males recovering from alcohol or substance use.
 The program provides quality, individualized services to all residents in a structured community setting for the prevention, reduction, and elimination of harm caused by substance use.

 Referrals come from the New York State Division of Parole, Westchester County Department of Social Services, and rehabilitation treatment centers, and all Crossroads services conform to OASAS Part 820 regulations that pertain to the operation of a residential reintegration program.

 Memberships and Accreditations